-Key points on Foundation Budget Rates:
+Key points on Foundation Budget Rates

 The number of tiers for the low income increment rates is increased from ten to twelve; districts with higher concentrations of low income students benefit from higher rates

-Key points on Above Foundation Spending and Facility Rates:
+Key points on Above Foundation Spending Rates

-Key points on Charter District Reimbursement:
+Key points on Charter District Reimbursements

 Sending District Summary, showing enrollment, tuition, and aid